 This course includes a comprehensive study of human movement.
-An application of the biomechanical frame of reference to evaluate force, torque, range of motion, strength, endurance, sensation, and edema is included.
-Laboratory experiences include the analysis of movements and performances of functional tasks/occupations.
+An application of the biomechanical frame of reference is used to evaluate force, torque, range of motion, strength, endurance, and sensation is included.
+Laboratory experiences include the analysis of movements, strength, palpation, and performances of functional tasks/occupations.